Samsung SDS: IT infrastructure services

 Samsung SDS's cloud services were initially designed for the cloud computing needs of Samsung affiliates, and 90 percent of its sister companies' IT systems were migrated to the cloud.
 However, in 2018 the company announced that it planned to more aggressively target companies outside of the Samsung Group.
 These cloud services cover all areas of cloud computing.
-The Hybrid Cloud Platform supports cloud deployment, migration, monitoring, and management.
+The Hybrid Cloud Platform supports cloud deployment, migration, monitoring, and management, as well as ensure robust stability and framework.
 The company also provides the infrastructure to support compute, storage, networking, and security necessary for cloud systems.
 As of May 2020, Samsung SDS operates 17 data centers around the world to support its cloud services.

 For security systems, the company employs AI, threat intelligence and cryptography.
 AI and threat intelligence analyze, detect and respond to threats, while whitebox cryptography and homomorphic encryption provide end-to-end security for enterprise IT systems.
 These security systems consist of network security, endpoint security and threat monitoring, while security services consist of consulting, monitoring and cloud security services.